 Although Magneto Community Edition (CE) remains free, the Enterprise Edition (EE) has increased in price from $18,000 to $22,000 per year just for the license.
 Features of the Enterprise Edition includes enhanced site management and catalogue management; customer loyalty programs; dynamic marketing and management feature; and dedicated 24/7 support.

 How to install Magento 2

 Download from the Magento download page.

 Choose from different archive types (zip, gz, tar, bz2), with or without sample data.
-The installation Magento core code is under the /vendor directory, and updates can be made via Magento Admin.
+The installation Magento core code is under the /vendor directory, and you can make updates via Magento Admin.

 You can also install via Composer, which is a tool for dependency management within PHP.
-Again, the installation Magento core code is under the /vendor directory, and updates can be made via Magento Admin.
-You will need authentication keys, and you will also need a Magento account in order to login.
-Once you’re logged in, go to “My Access Keys”, enter in a descriptive “Name”, and you’ll then be able to generate a new set of keys.
+Again, the installation Magento core code is under the /vendor directory, and you are to make updates via Magento Admin.
+You will need authentication keys, and you will also need a Magento account to log in.
+Once you logged in, go to “My Access Keys”, enter in a descriptive “Name”, and you’ll then be able to generate a new set of keys.
 Magento uses this approach since extensions that you buy from the marketplace can be made available to you through the Magento Admin interface.

 Once prompted, your public key will be the username, and the private key is the password.
 Next, Magento is now ready for installation.
 Go through the Wizard Setup and install it.

 3. Install via GitHub

 This method involves cloning or downloading the release from the GitHub repository.
 The main difference between this method compared to the other two methods is that the Magento core code is stored under app/code, and not in /vendor.
 It’s not possible to update Magento through the Admin interface.

 1. Setup Wizard